arcamens/arcamens/site_app/static/site_app/help/index.md

 **See:** Advanced User Search

+After binding/unbinding a given user to a board he/she will get notified of it.

 ### Tag Creation

 You can tag all kind of content in arcamens, for such you need to create tags first.
 Everyone is allowed